radevgit/iosynth/README.md

 All sensors have "name" parameter and some have optional "format" parameter.
 The "format" parameter defines value formatting according to java.lang.String.format rules or java.text.SimpleDateFormat rules.
-Sensors starting with lowercase show current device state ("uuid", "timestamp", "epoch", ...).
+Sensors starting with lower-case show current device state ("uuid", "timestamp", "epoch", ...).
-Sensors starting with uppercase are value generators ("UUID", "String", ...).
+Sensors starting with upper-case are value generators ("UUID", "String", ...).

-**sdid**
+**uuid, ipv4, mac48, mac64**

-This sensor shows the device sdid.
+This sensor shows the device uuid, ipv4, mac48, mac64.

-**Epoch**
+**epoch**

-This sensor shows the internal device epoch counter (increasing number from 0).
+This sensor shows the internal device epoch counter (increasing number from 1).

-**Timestamp**
+**timestamp**

 Current device timestamp.
 Optional parameter "format" specifies the date-time format.